Topics on this page

 Enhanced scanning is configured as part of the Anti-Malware settings that are applied to a policy or individual computer.
 For general information on configuring Anti-Malware protection, see Enable and configure Anti-Malware.

-These settings can only be applied to Windows and Linux machines that are protected by a Deep Security Agent.
+These settings can only be applied to Windows and Linux machines that are protected by an agent.

 Enhanced scanning may have a performance impact on agent computers running applications with heavy loads.
-We recommend reviewing the Performance tips for Anti-Malware before deploying Deep Security Agents with enhanced scanning enabled.
+We recommend reviewing the Performance tips for Anti-Malware before deploying agents with enhanced scanning enabled.

 The first step is to enable enhanced scanning in a real-time malware scan configuration: